 Also, there were significant differences in astigmatism prevalence based on ethnicity.
 Asian and Hispanic children had the highest prevalences (33.6 and 36.9 percent, respectively), followed by whites (26.4 percent) and African-Americans (20.0 percent).

-In another large study of more than 11,000 eyeglass wearers conducted recently in the UK, 47.4 percent of wearers had astigmatism of 0.75 D or greater in at least one eye, and 24.1 percent had this amount in both eyes.
-The prevalence of myopic astigmatism (31.7 percent) was approximately double that of hyperopic astigmatism (15.7 percent).**
+In another study of more than 11,000 eyeglass wearers in the UK (both children and adults), 47.4 percent had astigmatism of 0.75 D or greater in at least one eye, and 24.1 percent had this amount of astigmatism in both eyes.
+The prevalence of myopic astigmatism (31.7 percent) was approximately double that of hyperopic astigmatism (15.7 percent).

-Your eye doctor can estimate your amount of astigmatism by shining a light into your eye while manually introducing a series of lenses between the light and your eye.
+Your eye doctor can estimate the amount of astigmatism you have by shining a light into your eye while manually introducing a series of lenses between the light and your eye.
 This test is called retinoscopy.